 Simple, clear-cut language, readily understood, and in words customarily used by the person making the statement should be used.
 Under no circumstances should intimidation, inducement, or force of any kind be used against the subject of an investigation (or any other person) in order to obtain a statement.
 Methods of obtaining signed statements will vary with individual inspectors.
 Some will emphasize the importance to all involved that a true recital of the facts should be established and some will point out that this insures that the signer's side of the case will be accurately presented.
-Others will show by their very manner that they take it for granted that the subject would be willing to sign a statement of truth.
-In the event the interviewee furnishes sufficient information for the preparation of a statement and afterwards declines to sign the statement, the unsigned statement should be retained for use in the report.
+Others will show by their very manner that they take it for granted that the subject would be willing to sign a statement and afterwards declines to sign the statement, the unsigned statement should be retained for use in the report.
 Reasons for refusal to sign should be reported.
 Under no circumstances should an interviewee be provided with a copy of an unsigned statement.
 They may be provided with a copy of a signed copy upon request.